 About IA STUDIO

-IA STUDIO operates as a transparent, evidence-driven research imprint, bridging human analytical reasoning, computational interpretation, and scientific verification.
+IA STUDIO operates as a transparent, evidence-driven research framework, bridging human analytical reasoning, computational interpretation, and scientific verification.

-Its framework demonstrates how AI-assisted reasoning can be integrated with independent laboratory verification within cultural-heritage research, under full human supervision.
+Its research explores how AI-assisted reasoning can be integrated with independent laboratory verification within cultural-heritage research, under full human supervision.

-Its purpose is to formalise reproducible methods that connect digital analysis with independent laboratory evidence – supporting ethical, human-supervised use of emerging technologies in cultural-heritage science.
+Its purpose is to document and develop reproducible methods that connect digital analysis with independent laboratory evidence – supporting ethical, human-supervised use of emerging technologies in cultural-heritage science.

 Established in 2025, IA STUDIO advances the scientific and technical investigation of manufacturing anomalies in cultural-heritage materials.